EdgarAvecillaXx/TODO-app/README.md

 ### Notes

-It´s importante to teel that almost all styles like dark theme, postion, etc., was declared with Chakra UI library, so many elements will have stablished the style with props in the labels like
+It´s important to know that almost all styles like dark theme, postion, etc., was declared with Chakra UI library, so many elements will have stablished the style with props in the labels like
 this:
 <example colorScheme='green' ></example>